polgfred/startlang/reference.md

 ## Variables

-The `let` statement assigns variables to values.
+The `let` statement assigns values to variables.
 The word _let_ is optional.

 ```
 let x = 1